bbakalov/php_telegram_bot_notification/README.md

-# Telegram Notification
+# [PHP] Telegram Notification
-It's easy implementation to start sending any messages to you via Telegram Bot.
+It's easy PHP implementation to start sending any messages to you via Telegram Bot.

 ## Setup guide
 ### Create bot in Telegram and get **CHAT_ID** & **ACCESS_TOKEN**